Coastal South West India

-Coastal South West India is a geo-cultural region in the Indian Subcontinent that spans entire Coastal South Western India.
+Coastal South West India is a geo-cultural region in the Indian subcontinent that spans the western half of Coastal India.
 The region was referred as Sapta Konkan region in the Skanda Purana.

 Region

 Coastal South West India spans across the entire Arabian Sea coastline of the Indian subcontinent from the coastline of the Gulf of Kutch in its westernmost corner and stretches across the Gulf of Khambhat, and through the Salsette Island and Mumbai along the Konkan and southwards across the Raigad region and through Kanara and further down through Mangaluru (Mangalore) and along the Malabar unto the southernmost tip to Kanyakumari (Cape Comorin).
 In ancient tradition Coastal South West Indian Subcontinent extends till Sri Lanka.

 People

 The people along coastal south west India exhibit vast diversity along an underlying commonality as a result of long history of contact with west Asian Mediterranean traders along the Arabian sea coastline.

 The region includes Gujaratis in the westernmost region, Maharashtrians and Goans along the western coastline, Kannadigas in its south western coastline and Tuluvas and Malayalis in its southernmost region of South India.